-MFRS 9 addresses the classification, measurement and recognition of financial assets and financial liabilities.
-It replaces the parts of MFRS 139 that relate to the classification and measurement of financial instruments.

-MFRS 9 requires financial assets to be classified into two measurement categories: those measured as at fair value and those measured at amortised cost.
+MFRS 9 addresses the classification, recognition, derecognition, measurement and impairment of financial assets and financial liabilities, as well as general hedge accounting.
+It replaces MFRS 139.
+MFRS 9 requires financial assets to be classified into two measurement categories, i.e. at fair value and at amortised cost.
 The determination is made at initial recognition.
 The classification depends on the entity's business model for managing its financial instruments and the contractual cash flow characteristics of the instrument.
 For financial liabilities, the standard retains most of the MFRS 139 requirements.
-The main change is that, in cases where the fair value option is taken for financial liabilities, the part of a fair value change due to an entity's own credit risk is recorded in other comprehensive income rather than the income statement, unless this creates an accounting mismatch.
+The main change is that, in cases where the fair value option is taken for financial liabilities, the part of a fair value change due to changes in an entity's own credit risk is recorded in other comprehensive income, unless this creates an accounting mismatch.
+MFRS 9 contains a new impairment model based on expected losses (as opposed to the 'incurred loss' model under MFRS 139), i.e. a loss event need not occur before an impairment loss is recognised, which will result in earlier recognition of losses.

-The Company is yet to assess MFRS 9's full impact and intends to adopt MFRS 9 when it is mandated by MASB.
+The Group and Company are currently assessing the impact to the financial statements upon adopting MFRS 9, and intend to adopt MFRS 9 on the mandatory effective date.